 - Possible legitimate uses of the object in the community;

 - The intent of the owner or other person in control of the object to deliver it to persons whom he knows or reasonably should know intend to use the object to facilitate violations of the Controlled Substances Act.

 Fortunately, many objects that are considered paraphernalia do have other legal uses, and can create reasonable doubt in the mind of a judge or jury.
-To sum it up, if you are about to catch a paraphernalia charge, keep your mouth shut and call an attorney.
+To sum it up, if you are about to catch a paraphernalia charge, keep your mouth shut and call a Charlotte drug attorney.

 You can read the entire NC statute that makes paraphernalia a catchall here.